 Our dedicated Karate-Kids classes are located in Douglas and Glanmire and are specifically developed classes for children aged 4 years+ and will introduce them to Karate-Do in a safe, controlled and fun non-contact environment.

 We at Bushido Karate Club want to create the next generation of karateka's and see them grow learning the same very important values that we learned such as respect, discipline, etiquette, character development and give the kids focus in their early years.

-Once your child reaches the age of 15 or reach the level of brown belt they will be invited to join the Adults Karate class to further their development as this class will be more advanced.
+Once your child reaches the age of 12 or reach the level of standard that they will be able to cope with the technical training and intensity of the adult class, they will be invited to join the Adults Karate class to further their development as this class will be more advanced.
 In this class the intensity increases and will be more of a challenge for the student in that they will have to step up their intensity to keep up and will develop them further.

 Once your child becomes a member of Bushido Karate Club they will begin a life long Karate-Do journey.
 Our training is specifically designed to develop your child both physically and mentally to ensure they excel and unlock their potential.
 Karate-Do training will teach your child to become more respectable, have increased concentration, build self confidence and resist peer pressure.

 Karate-Do is not a sport, its a lifelong martial arts and way of life requiring a lot of dedication and time.
 At the beginning when a child joins, they will start training once per week which is fine at that level, but when your child starts advancing in the grades the intensity will increase and amount they will have to study will increase so they will need to start training more and more.
 Many of our students are training 2-3 times per week to ensure their karate is at the highest standard.
 This is what it takes to be a karate-ka.